alexelasticlabs/vivaform-health-pers/DASHBOARD_REDESIGN_SUMMARY.md

-# Dashboard & Admin Portal Redesign - Complete Implementation Summary
+# Dashboard & Admin Portal Redesign - Complete Implementation Summary (Deprecated)

 ## 🎯 Overview

+Note: The experimental Dashboard V2 web UI and its API client/components were removed in favor of the stable classic dashboard.
+Any code references to `apps/web/src/components/dashboard-v2/*`, `apps/web/src/pages/dashboard/dashboard-page-v2.tsx`, and `apps/web/src/api/dashboard-v2.ts` no longer exist.
+Routers now mount `@/pages/dashboard/dashboard-page`.
+This document is kept for historical context of the redesign effort.

 This document summarizes a **complete professional redesign** of the Vivaform Health dashboard and admin portal.
 All changes implement best practices in UX/UI design, modern React patterns, and professional marketing strategies.